MetOffice/lfric_core/documentation/source/how_to_use_it/testing/index.rst

 A good testing regime makes use of all these approaches.

 Note that the boundaries are not hard drawn.
-A unit under test may well call down to procedures further down the call tree.
+A unit test may well call down to procedures further down the call tree.
 Thus the unit test is testing multiple units.
-Meanwhile an integration test may be testing a substantial fraction of the whole system test.
+Meanwhile an integration test may be testing a substantial fraction of the whole system.

-Where these boundaries are drawn is a matter of ongoing discussion and debate and outwith the scope of this document.
+Where these boundaries are drawn is a matter of ongoing discussion and debate, outwith the scope of this document.

 .. toctree::
     :maxdepth: 1